skym97/watch_more_movies/docs/tutorials/add_a_recommendation.md

     country: The country of origin of the recommended movie.
     language: The language(s) spoken in the recommended movie.

-Note: The 'id' for the recommendation will be generated automatically by the server upon insertion into the database.
-Ensure to provide the correct movie 'id' for the movie you're recommending.
+Note: The `id` for the recommendation will be generated automatically by the server upon insertion into the database.
+Ensure to provide the correct movie `id` for the movie you're recommending.

 See an example below for guidance.